 Table 4: Average AIC weight as the number of taxa increases for each model class.
-Colored cells indicate the AIC weight of the generating model class.
+Gray cells indicate the AIC weight of the generating model class.
 In general, as the number of taxa increases the average support for the generating model class increases.